DamieFC/DamieFC/README.md

 3. I once wore a TSOL shirt to school that had the word fuck on it and nobody cared.
 4. I'm bisexual so don't be homophobic 🏳️‍🌈
 5. Isn't it strange that the LGBTQIA+ rainbow has the rainbow colors straight?
+6. My favorite numbers are 666 and 13